mhvis/tue-summaries/2020q3-machine-learning-engineering.md

 F1-score: combination of precision and recall: F1 = 2 * ((precision*recall) / (precision+recall))

 Multi-class classification: divide the classes into separate models with binary classification, such that each model has a binary classification of whether it is in a certain class.
 Then average: micro-averaging (every sample equally important), macro-averaging (use this when classes are imbalanced), weighted averaging (weight score by how many samples there are in each class)

+Receiver operating characteristics (ROC) curve: trade off true positive rate (TPR, a.k.a. recall, TP/(TP+FN)) with false positive rate (FPR, FP/(FP+TN)).
+AUC: area under the ROC curve (a.k.a.
+AUROC), gives the best overall model.
+If you use random guessing, you will get AUC of 0.5, that is the worst possible AUC.
+If you have multiple classes, make multiple models and take the average ROC curve, using either micro-averaging or macro-averaging.

+(To watch: lecture 4b!)

 ## 24-2-2021